bermang/lenovo_confluent_exporter/README.md

 **dc_energy** - Total DC Energy consumed by the node (kWh)<br>
 **cpu_power** - Node CPU power consumption (Watt)<br>
 **mem_power** - Node Memory power consumption (Watt)<br>
+Adding sensors is trivial.
+More sensors will be added soon.<br>

 #### Adding lables to nodes:
 `note` - it is better to minimize the number of labels.
 By default the exporter will add the 'node' label with the node name.